 those seeking such treasures.

-With fourteen years of exceptional service, Full Moon Resort has garnered a reputation as a premier catering facility in the Catskill Mountains region for functions of all types.
+With over fifteen years of exceptional service, Full Moon Resort has garnered a reputation as a premier catering facility in the Catskill Mountains region for functions of all types.
 The menus offer a full range of possibilities – hot buffet breakfasts and lunches in the artistically rustic Café… down-home country barbeques by the creek…tantalizing hors d’oeuvres under the maple trees on the lawns…and formal gourmet dinners in the Tent Pavilion.
 Lovingly prepared, fresh, natural cuisine (often organic) served by a friendly, professional staff is the trademark of Full Moon Catering.
 The company offers full service catering, planning and management for off-premises events as well.

 The facility is located in the mountains of the Hudson Valley, one half hour west of Woodstock, New York, "the most famous small town in the world", and only fifteen minutes from Belleayre Mountain, a premier family ski center in the Catskill Mountains.
 Driving time from New York City is only two and a half hours; from Albany, an hour and a half.